Croatia–Ireland relations: Economic relations

-From 1993 to 2011 Irish businessmen invested 139.3 million euros into Croatian economy and thus took 18th place among top investors in Croatia.
+From 1993 to 2011, Irish businessmen invested 139.3 million euros into Croatian economy and thus took 18th place among top investors in Croatia.
 In 2019, Croatia was visited by 85,566 Irish tourists who made 395,579 overnight stays, placing Ireland in top 30 visitors to Croatia in 2019.

 In 2010, Irish investments in Croatia amounted 70.4 million euros.
 Croatia exported to Ireland products worth 14.4 million euros (mainly medical and pharmaceutical products nd fertilizers), and imported from it products worth 73.1 million euros (mostly essential oils and perfumes, medicines, machinery and various chemicals).
 In 2012, Croatia exported to Ireland goods worth $13.3 million and imported from it goods worth $94.5 million.

+Croats in Ireland

-Since the Croatian ascension to the EU in 2013 Ireland has become one of the most popular destinations for the Croatian migrant workers.
+Since the Croatian accession to the EU in 2013 Ireland has become one of the most popular destinations for the Croatian migrant workers.
 Facebook group in which members advise each other about living in Ireland-"Let's go to Ireland" (Idemo u Irsku), had more than 40,000 members in 2017.
 On 16 June 2015 Croatian Radiotelevision aired its documentary about Croatian emigrants in Ireland titled "Our Beautiful Ireland - Promised Land for the Croatian People" (Lijepa naša Irska - obećana za hrvatske građane)".
 In 2015 and January 2016, 5,500 Croats moved to Ireland, mostly to Dublin, Cork, Limerick and Galway.
 Between Croatia's accessions to the European Union in 2013 and 2017, 14,552 Croatian migrant workers moved to Ireland.